Chapter 18 : A Woman Left Lonely

 “Ah, I ran into your Father earlier, Miss de Graaf,” the Defense Against the Dark Arts Professor preened.
 “He said you’ve just been accepted to the Graduate Potions Program at Amsterdamse Hogeschool voor Magie.
 I’m surprised.
 You must have a very powerful connection there.
 They don’t accept applicants before they take their NEWTs.”

 Marianne grinned, waiting for her dark blonde friend to pounce.

 “You’re right, they don’t.
 In order to be accepted, I had to take my NEWTs during my Sixth Year.
 So I don’t have a powerful connection,” Lotte answered coldly.
 Her tone then turned sarcastic as she inspected her short red nails.
 “I happen to be a genius.”

 “Hello again,” she purred as she extended her fingers towards him.
 “I didn’t catch your name the first time.
 Loki, is it?”
 As the Herbology Professor aristocratically kissed the top of her hand, Marianne snuck a glance over at her other Professor.
-Sabine’s demeanor radiated with jealousy when she put two and two together and realized that Loki was the dark haired man the girls were talking about earlier.
+Artro’s demeanor radiated with jealousy when she put two and two together and realized that Stotch was the dark haired man the girls were talking about earlier.

-“You must excuse us, ladies,” she said rapidly as she pulled on Professor Stotch’s arm and started to lead him away from Valentine, “but we have some urgent business to attend to.
+“You must excuse us, ladies,” she said rapidly as she pulled on Stotch’s arm and started to lead him away from Valentine, “but we have some urgent business to attend to.
 Enjoy the rest of your evening!”